dominicstop/adaptive-modal/docs/Docs-Outline.md

     * `AdaptiveModalExampleSnapPointKeyframesXX`

-      * `AdaptiveModalKeyframeConfig` properties used in this example: `modalBackgroundOpacity`, `modalBackgroundVisualEffect`, `modalBackgroundVisualEffectIntensity`.
+      * `AdaptiveModalKeyframeConfig` properties used in this example: `modalBackgroundOpacity`, `modalBackgroundBlurEffectStyle`, `modalBackgroundBlurEffectIntensity`.
-      * Mentioned, but not part of example: `modalBackgroundVisualEffectOpacity`.
+      * Mentioned, but not part of example: `modalBackgroundBlurEffectOpacity`.

     <br>